 An example of this is a lawyer using a personal injury attorney as exact match.
 With broad match you’ll see clicks for other law firms, as well as medical-related queries.

 This is one I review carefully but usually dismiss.
 Particularly if all they are recommending is to run broad match of your terms.

-Add Trending Search Terms as Keywords – These are phrases that might be seasonal or related to something new.
+Add Trending Search Terms as Keywords – Why does Google Ads make this recommendation?
+These are phrases that might be seasonal or related to a new trend.

 This can be helpful as it might alert you to phrases you hadn’t thought of, especially if your product or services see spikes around specific seasons of the year.